wp-plugins/miappi-social-wall/readme.txt

 Stable tag: 0.2
 License: GPLv2

-Show all your Social feeds and hashtag content in one widget.
+Show social media feeds and hashtag content in one widget.

 == Description ==